Aliases for KRTAP1-1 Gene

 GeneCards Summary for KRTAP1-1 Gene

 KRTAP1-1 (Keratin Associated Protein 1-1) is a Protein Coding gene.
-Diseases associated with KRTAP1-1 include Pulmonary Embolism And Infarction and Tuberculous Empyema.
-Among its related pathways are Keratinization and Developmental Biology.
+Diseases associated with KRTAP1-1 include Pulmonary Embolism And Infarction and Acute Pulmonary Heart Disease.
+Among its related pathways are Developmental Biology and Keratinization.
 An important paralog of this gene is KRTAP1-3.

 UniProtKB/Swiss-Prot Summary for KRTAP1-1 Gene